-Section 11A(1) contains four key requirements before a pre-trade expense can qualify as a deduction against income from the trade to which it relates.
+A pre-trade expense qualifies as a deduction against the income from the trade to which it relates subject to the following four key requirements contained in section 11A(1):

-First, the trade in respect of which the pre-trade expense was incurred must have commenced [opening words of section 11A(1)].

-Secondly, the pre-trade expense must have been actually incurred before the commencement of and in preparation for carrying on that trade [section 11A(1)(a)].

-Thirdly, had the pre-trade expense been incurred after the commencement of the trade to which it relates, it would have been allowed as a deduction under section 11 [other than section 11(x)], 11B, 11D or 24J [section 11A(1)(b)].

-Fourthly, the pre-trade expense must not have been allowed as a deduction in that year or any previous year of assessment [section 11A(1)(c)].
+- First, the trade, in respect of which the pre-trade expense was incurred, must have been commenced by the taxpayer [opening words of section 11A(1)]. - Secondly, the pre-trade expense must have been actually incurred before the commencement of and in preparation for carrying on that trade [section 11A(1)(a)]; - Thirdly, had the pre-trade expense been incurred after the commencement of the trade to which it relates, it would have been allowed as a deduction under section 11 [other than section 11(x)], 11B, 11D or 24J [section 11A(1)(b)]. - Fourthly, the pre-trade expense must not have been allowed as a deduction in that year or any previous year of assessment [section 11A(1)(c)].

-Once these requirements have been met, the pre-trade expense will be allowed as a deduction in the year of assessment in which the trade to which it relates commences, subject to the ring-fencing requirements of section 11A(2).
+Once these requirements have been met, the pre-trade expense will be allowed as a deduction under section 11A(1) in the year of assessment in which the trade to which it relates commences, subject to the ring-fencing requirements of section 11A(2).